josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 The diagram below shows the subsystem division, as well as the ROS nodes and topics.

-- node: is a single process within the ROS graph.
+- nodes: are single process within the ROS graph.
 They correspond in our case to Python files.
 The main nodes that we worked on, or completed from the Udacity repository, were:
 	- waypoint_updater.py: in the planning subsystem
 	- dbw_node: in the control subsystem
 	- tl_detector: in the perception subsystem.